 - Being respectful and developing team collegiality through reflection.

-Once you have completed the webinar, you will be able to print or save a certificate of completion.
+Once you have completed the webcast, you will be able to print or save a certificate of completion.
 You can also print off power point presentation to allow for discussion with other educators.
 You may return to the course and revisit any elements for a 12-month period after the date of purchase.
 You are also able to download the slides as presented within the webinar.
 This webinar is suitable for educators and professionals (at all stages of their careers) working in Early childhood settings.